AI-estimated baseline profile. Be the first to log a session!

 Where does 2021 Chapo come from?

-This dark is grown in Guangxi, China.
-This particular batch comes from the Autumn 2021 harvest.
+Grown in Guangxi, China.
+This batch is from the Autumn 2021 harvest.

 How much does 2021 Chapo cost?